andrewcooke/pytyp/pytyp.rst

 Recent Extensions
 ~~~~~~~~~~~~~~~~~

-Recent work has extended the language in two interesting ways.
+Recent work extended the language in two interesting ways.

 First, it addressed the conflict described above: on the one hand, programmers
 behave as though Python's runtime behaviour can be reliably explained in terms